Frequently Asked Questions

 Where are our members from?

-We have members from all over the world, check out an interactive map here for more information.
+We have members from all over the world, at last count from over 80 countries.

 1. Get a visa exemption on arrival when you fly in to the country you get 30days, by water and road you get 14 days.
 You can extend your stay by another 30 days by going to Krabi Immigration with 1 or 2 passport photos, a photocopy of your passport (both your back picture page and your stamp and departure card) and a completed form.
 The cost is 1900 Baht and takes under 30 mins normally.